 They're all have plenty of built in workouts and iFit Coach capability which gives you even more workouts.

-The only real difference between the three treadmills is the screen size, and of course the price.
+The only real difference between the four treadmills is the screen size, and of course the price.

 The base X11i, which replaced the X9i as the most affordable model, has a 10" Smart HD touch screen.
 It costs just under $2,000, so if you are looking to save a little bit of money, definitely look at that model.

-The mid-level X22i has the 22" Smart HD touch screen.
+The more advanced X22i has the 22" Smart HD touch screen.
 Otherwise, it is nearly identical to the X11i.
 That one will cost just under $3,000, so it's about $1000 more expensive than the base model.

 The top-of-the-line X32i has the 32" Smart HD touch screen.
 Otherwise, it is nearly identical to the X11i and X22i.
 It does however give you 50 built in workouts as opposed to 44 on the X22i and X11i.